engr16x/engr16x-library/src/README.md

 # Building the package

 To build the package, first assure you have the latest bersion of setuptools and wheel.
 If unsure, enter `python3 -m pip install --user --upgrade setuptools wheel`.
+Then, from the same directory as setup.py, enter the command below to generate all the distribution files.

 `python3 setup.py sdist bdist_wheel`